telefonicaid/iotagent-node-lib/doc/advanced-topics.md

 Because GeoJSON types (e.g. `Point`, `LineString` etc.) are native types in **NGSI-LD**, automatic GeoJSON conversion is switched on for NGSI-LD by default.

 With **NGSI-v2**, for backwards compatibility reasons, automatic GeoJSON conversion for types other than `geo:json` is turned off by default.
-Add the `autocastGeoJSON` configuration to the attribute to enable GeoJSON conversion.
+Add the `autocast` configuration to the attribute to enable GeoJSON conversion.
 Each GeoJSON attribute can be provisioned as shown:

 ```json
 {